 Joost ten Brinke

-Joost works as a Surgical resident with previous working experience as a Tropical Medicine resident, at the Academic Medical Center in Amsterdam.
+Joost works as a Trauma Surgeon with previous working experience as a Tropical Medicine resident, at the Academic Medical Center in Amsterdam.
 He is a Fellow candidate at the Academy of Wilderness Medicine, Utah and AWLS instructor.
 In 2011 he participated in the British Expedition Medicine Course.

 In his time off Joost enjoys climbing in the Alps, has been on top of Mount Kilimanjaro, has been ice skating on the great lakes of Norway and is an enthusiastic beekeeper, caring for many hives

 Wouter is an Emergency Medicine Physician.
-In 2017 he will be working in the Caribbean.
 Wouter has experience as a ship’s physician in the arctic region for Greenpeace and was expedition doctor on Mount Kilimanjaro.
-He also worked in the Extreme North province of Cameroon in a rural hospital.
-Wouter is AWLS instructor and is a candidate Fellow at the Academy of Wilderness Medicine.
+He also worked in the Caribbean and the Extreme North province of Cameroon in a rural hospital.
+Wouter is DMLS & AWLS course director and instructor.
+He lives on a sailing boat with which he can be found on the water regularly.
+Wouter has special interest in mountain & marine medicine.

 Mark studied medicine at the University of Amsterdam.
 After completing residencies in both military medicine and emergency medicine in the Netherlands, he did an extra year of EM/anesthetics training at the Prince of Wales hospital in Sydney, Australia.
 He passed the European Board Exam in Emergency Medicine (EBEEM) in 2015.
 After working for many years in the Royal Netherlands Army and in Emergency Departments across the Netherlands he is currently sailing the seven seas as Ship’s Physician with Carnival Cruise Line.
 When in the Netherlands, he teaches courses such as AMLS, AWLS, DMLS and TECC, and is an active member of the army reserve.
 He started scuba diving with PADI in 1991, eventually working his way up to becoming Divemaster in 2007, and Open Water Scuba Instructor (OWSI) in 2012.
 The Caribbean, South-East Asia and Australia are amongst his favorite dive locations.